astroandes/tololo-lya-fit/paper/referee.md

 potential evolutionary link still depends on observational confirmation of the velocity dispersion in Tololo124-277.

-New tests using random forets classifiers and additional monte carlo simulations allowed us to improve our discussion about the limitations of our method.
+A new test using random forets classifiers (as a new Appendix) allowed us to improve our discussion about the limitations of our method.
 We have also included an explicit plot on the integrated  mass profile for dark matter halos consistent with Tololo's constraints.

-We included the smaller modifications suggested by the referee.
+We have also included the smaller modifications suggested by the referee.

-Below is the detailed reply to all the major comments by the referee.
+Below is the detailed reply to all the major comments.

 With best regards,